 There are significant health harms associated with air pollution, but there are also effective interventions available to reduce them.
-In the UK, emissions of most outdoor air pollutants (except for ammonia) have decreased over recent decades, and there has been limited change in PM{2.5} and PM10 over recent years.19 The decline in emissions can be attributed to a combination of changes to regulations, technology, urban planning, agricultural practices, and behavioural and broader societal changes.
+In the UK, emissions of most outdoor air pollutants (except for ammonia) have decreased over recent decades, and there has been limited change in PM{25} and PM{10} over recent years.19 The decline in emissions can be attributed to a combination of changes to regulations, technology, urban planning, agricultural practices, and behavioural and broader societal changes.
 Some interventions to reduce air pollution emissions also have significant co-benefits.
 Active travel through walking, wheeling or cycling rather than using motorised transport reduces air pollution emissions and has direct health benefits through physical activity.
 Reducing the use of fossil fuels for energy has the co-benefit of reducing both air pollution and greenhouse gas emissions.

-On account of the substantially expanded epidemiological and toxicological evidence base that causally links air pollution to diseases, in 2021 the World Health Organization (WHO) substantially revised downwards their health-related air quality limit value guidelines (levels and interim targets) for PM{25} and NO_2 .20 Globally, this means that 99% of the population is breathing potentially toxic air.
-According to analysis of data from 2021-23 on background air pollution, 96% of neighbourhoods in England and Wales are above the WHO guidelines for PM{25} and 53 % are above the guidelines for NO2.^{20a} For Scotland, data from 2022 show that 15% of the population are living in areas that exceed the WHO guidelines for $PM{2,c}$ and NO{2} .21 Evidence from mega-cohorts with several million participants from high-income countries with exposure to relatively low mean air pollutant concentrations show effects on health even at concentrations below the WHO air quality guideline values, with higher effect sizes at lower levels of exposure.22 Put simply, there are no safe levels of air pollutants, so the more that we can do to try to improve our air, the better.
+On account of the substantially expanded epidemiological and toxicological evidence base that causally links air pollution to diseases, in 2021 the World Health Organization (WHO) substantially revised downwards their health-related air quality limit value guidelines (levels and interim targets) for $\mathrm{PM}{2.5}$ and $\mathrm{NO_2}$ to concentrations that translate to $99\,\%$ of the UK population breathing toxic air (Table 1).^{20,21} Evidence from mega-cohorts with several million participants from high-income countries with exposure to relatively low mean air pollutant concentrations show effects on health even at concentrations below the WHO air quality auideline values, with higher effect sizes at lower levels of exposure.22 Put simply, there are no safe levels of air pollutants, so the more that we can do to try to improve our air, the better.

 Table 1.
-Current annual air quality limit values for $PM{2.5}$ and NO_2 in the UK far exceed the guideline levels for health set by the WHO in 2021.20
+Current annual air quality limit values for PM, s and NO, in the UK far exceed the guideline levels for health set by the WHO in 2021.20